 STAR does however have an ‘oversight’ function and works to ensure that those organisations’ it accredits meets industry agreed standards that are FCA, DWP and TPR endorsed, and supported by the wider industry, pensions ministers and government.

 In April 2021, the Financial Conduct Authority (FCA) confirmed it was happy with progress made by the industry through the STAR initiative.
 The FCA will continue to monitor the initiative in 2022 and consider further action if necessary.

 Holding STAR accreditation is an indication of industry agreed standards and competency using specific agreed criteria around processes.
 It is in no way an overall endorsement of a product or service.

 STAR is not-for-profit organisation and is endorsed by the FCA, DWP and TPR.

 Criterion and TeX, the organisations behind STAR are not-for-profit organisations.
 All participants can be confident that improvements in transfer performance that the STAR framework will bring, are not delivered at undue expense.
 Organisations who support STAR agree to fund the initiative.

 Funding is transparent, sustainable and free from commercial bias.
 Costs are borne equitably across broad pool of industry participants.

-Accreditations are awarded annually based on the MI submitted.
-Initially, STAR needs a minimum of three months of MI per SLA to assess accreditation.
+Accreditations are awarded annually, based on the previous year’s data.
+STAR needs a minimum of nine months of MI per SLA to assess accreditation.
 This includes the analysis of data and the ratification by the Accreditation Steering Group.